‘New York Times’ Defends Decision To Hire Reporter Sarah Jeong After Racially Charged Tweets Surface

 — NYTimes Communications (@NYTimesPR) August 2, 2018

-The New York Times are falling under more criticism for hiring Jeong because of her racists tweets after setting a standard for their writer when firing Quinn Norton just hours after sharing of her hire as its next lead opinion writer.
-Soon after the hire, users found her old, offensive, tweets leading to her termination.
+The New York Times is falling under more criticism for hiring Jeong because of her racists tweets after setting a standard for their writers when firing Quinn Norton just hours after sharing of her hire as its next lead opinion writer.
+Soon after the hire, users found her old, offensive tweets, leading to her termination.

-The publication is still being attacked by the Twitter mob for her defending their new hire but ended their public statement with Jeong’s regrets.
+The publication is still being attacked by the Twitter mob for defending their new hire but ended their public statement with Jeong’s regrets.

 “She sees now that this approach only served to feed the vitriol that we too often see on social media.
 She regrets it, and The Times does not condone it.”